oo

 Liferay 7.4

 While other Liferay extensions like OSGi modules or themes modify or add functionality to Liferay itself, client extensions interface only with Liferay’s APIs.
-This loose coupling makes client extensions more flexible and easier to apply to environments after an upgrade, since they depend only on APIs, which rarely change between versions.
+This loose coupling makes client extensions more flexible and easier to apply to environments after an upgrade, since they depend only on APIs that rarely change between versions.
 You can also create client extensions using whatever programming languages or technologies you wish, because your client extensions run outside of Liferay and integrate with objects, with no extra code required to connect them.

 Client extensions provide the key customization capabilities needed to meet specific business requirements, without modifying Liferay itself.